littleSkirt/Discrete-Math/README.md

 # Concrete-Math

-Hey there!(wave /n
+Hey there!(wave

-Here is Skylar~/n
+Here is Skylar~

-About the concrete course notes I take while learning/n I'll keep on updating!!
+About the concrete course notes I take while learning

+I'll keep on updating!!